kr55/ssis-cataloger-docs/prerequisites.md

 ---
 layout: page
-title: Before the Migration
+title: Perequisites
-permalink: /before-the-migration/
+permalink: /prerequisites/
 ---
 Before you begin to use SSIS Catalog Migration Wizard for your first ever migration, you need to ensure that:
 1. SSISDB in the target SQL Server Integration Services Catalog already exists.
 If it does not exist, you can [create SSIS catalog](https://azureops.org/articles/create-ssis-catalog/) under the Integration
 Service Catalog on target SQL server.
 Note: Restoring an existing SSISDB on the target SQL Server may result in unexpected errors during or after the migrations.